OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The Sovereign Military Order of Malta has its own flag and coat of arms.
 This flag flies from a number of places around the world, mostly on the island of Malta and in Italy at its headquarters.
 The official flag is a white cross on a red background.

 Yes, yes and yes!
 The Sovereign Military Order of Malta has formal diplomatic relations with 107 other states and with the European Union.
-It also has official (but not diplomatic) relations with another six states, and it has full observer status at the UN, so it’s as much a country as the Vatican City State or Palestine.
+It also has official (but not diplomatic) relations with another six states, and it has full observer status at the UN.
 You can also feel like you are a tourist by picking up some Sovereign Military Order of Malta souvenirs, such as official stamps and coins.
 The Order also issues passports for its citizens (fully valid for travel) and car licence plates, despite not having any roads to drive on.
 For further reading, there are some great blogs on the Sovereign Military Order of Malta at YPT Life and Don’t Stop Living.

 OK, for all you budding backpackers, travel freaks and tourists, this is the cool part.
 You can actually visit this ‘country with no land’.
 Yes, the peculiar fact is that, despite having no official land, there are three venues which are either occupied or part-owned by the Sovereign Military Order of Malta, and here they are…